-Background Participants/Roles The Kāpiti Food and Beverage Cluster is an industry-led collective that supports success and represents the interests of producers across the District.
-This collaborative and inclusive programme enabled by local and central government, encourages innovation, growth and performance across the sector, which is an intrinsic part of this progressive regional economy.
+The Kāpiti Food & Beverage Cluster is an industry-led collective that supports success and represents the interests of producers across the District.
+This collaborative and inclusive programme - enabled by local and central government, encourages innovation, growth and performance across the sector, which is an intrinsic part of this progressive regional economy.
 Developing awareness is a vital element in the success of the programme.
-Building awareness of the value this sector delivers - economically and socially, along with encouraging participation and Network Cluster Champion, Lead Communicator enabled by local and central government, encourages innovation, growth and performance across the KCDC/EDKB Champions, Supporters Developing awareness is a vital element in the success of the programme.
-Building awareness of the value this sector delivers - economically and socially, along with encouraging participation and celebrating success, is reliant on effective communications that reach and engage their audience.
-Stakeholders Supporters and Active Participants
+Building awareness of the value this Participants/Roles The Kāpiti Food & Beverage Cluster is an industry-led collective that supports success and represents the interests of producers across the District.
+This collaborative and inclusive programme - enabled by local and Network Cluster Champion, Lead Communicator central government, encourages innovation, growth and performance across the sector, which is an intrinsic part of this progressive regional economy.
+KCDC/EDKB Champions, Supporters Stakeholders Supporters & Active Participants Developing awareness is a vital element in the success of the programme.
+Building awareness of the value this sector delivers - economically and socially, along with encouraging participation and celebrating success, is